nitin9012/Generate-AWSSignature-Amazon-Product-API-Integration-/README.md

 # Generate-AWSSignature-Amazon-Product-API-Integration-

-In this example , I have implemented how to integration amazon product api on iOS using swift 3.0
+In this example , I have implemented how to integrate amazon product api on iOS using swift 3.0

-What is Amazon Product API ?
+# What is Amazon Product API ?

 Amazon provided the API through which we can access the products data like (Product name, image,prices) from amazon database and diplay this in our app.